Popular Canadian pop singer. The most famous Canadian singers and singers

 Organizer of the liberation struggle of the English colonies in North America in the 18th century

-The character of the opera by the English writer B. Britten "Peter Grimes"
+A character from the opera by the English writer B. Britten “Peter Grimes”

 Canadian rock star

-In England and the USA, many celebrities bore this surname: both presidents, and physicists and astronomers
+In England and the USA, many celebrities bore this surname: presidents, physicists and astronomers

 Second President of the United States